 Heavily based off the film Jurassic Park, Slash Man's stage contains robotic dinosaurs--some can shoot razor sharp propellers, and others can help Mega Man get across spiked plains.
 Mega Man will also go though waterfall sequence with logs coming down the waterfall's stream--the logs are used as platforms for Mega Man to get through.
 Eventually Mega Man will encounter a large dinosaur as a mid-boss fight.

 This stage has areas of robotic zombies that will regenerate.
 They come out of a coffin that rise up out of the ground.
 Robotic crows will appear to give Mega Man a hard time - the stand in the way and shoot out a pellet.
 Enemies will sneak up on Mega Man from the background.
 Mega Man will also encounter a mid boss fight in this stage as well--a giant pumpkin that bounces around as one of its attack, then the top and bottom sides will open up and shoot out pellets at Mega Man.
 This level also houses a secret battle with Proto Man.
-In order to meet him here, you must have met him twice before.
+In order to meet him here, players must have met him twice before.

 A factory that has robotic bugs coming out of hives that's made out of junk.
 Other section contain gaps that's filled with molten lava that Mega Man has to cross.
 One touch of the lava and Mega Man is done for.
 Another area is an elevator section with enemies coming down while the elevator is taking Mega Man to the next part of the level.